xichen1997/RTS_made_by_AI/README.md

 The game controls are as follows:

-- WASD or arrow keys: Pan the camera
+- arrow keys: Pan the camera
 - Scroll wheel: Zoom in/out
 - Left-click: Select units/buildings
 - Right-click: Issue commands/move units